Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/migrating-from-v3/_index.en.md

 Make sure to read through the [list of breaking changes](/community/changelog/app-frontend/v4), and make the necessary changes throughout your app in addition to the changes below.
 {{% /notice %}}

+{{% notice info %}}
+As of writing this documentation, the latest release candidate of app-frontend v4 is `4.0.0-rc1`.
+Updated information [is available on GitHub](https://github.com/Altinn/app-frontend-react/releases).
+Before the release of v4.0.0 stable, you will have to use exact version numbers in the URLs, e.g. `4.0.0-rc1` instead of `4`.
+Each time we release a new release candidate and you want to try out the new release, this URL will have to be updated.
+When the stable version is released, you can use `4` as the version number in the URLs and get the latest stable version automatically.
+{{% /notice %}}

 We are planning to release an upgrade tool that will automate the migration process and fix most breaking changes.
 Until then, you can use the following guide to migrate manually.